Sustain / Real Bread Campaign / About

 Image: Creative Commons 0 (via Pixabay)

-We work towards everyone having the chance to choose Real Bread.
-We also invite everyone who's interested to be included in our work and world but recognise that there are people missing from the party.
+As a project of the food and farming charity Sustain, the Real Bread Campaign works towards everyone having the chance to choose Real Bread.
+We also invite everyone behind - and interested in - the rise of Real Bread to be included in our work and network.

 When working on diversity, equity and inclusion, there are few - if any - things that 100% of people agree are right.
 There will be things we will do or not do, say or not say, that will divide opinion.
 The same goes for the ways in which we take action and the terms/language we use.
 We will get things wrong but would rather do that, then try again, than let fear of messing up prevent us from acting at all.